 2. Cash Management

-3. Network Stability
+3. Network Performance and Stability

 4. Regulatory Compliance

-5. Encouraging Account Upgrades
+5. Incentives for Account Upgrades

 Daily vs. Per-Transaction Limits